loomnetwork/loom-sdk-documentation/docs/en/how-to-loom-js-webpack.md

 npm install --save-dev webpack-dev-server
 ```

-2. Now that the required package is installed, let's enable the Webpack development server by adding the following lines to the `module,exports` section of the `webpack.config.js` file:
+2. Now that the required package is installed, let's enable the Webpack development server by adding the following lines to the `module.exports` section of the `webpack.config.js` file:

 ```js
 devServer: {